-Kellie Romany is an abstract painter interested in bodily representation, materiality, and the history of the painting process.
-Using a color palette of skin tones, Romany creates objects that act as a catalyst for discussion about human connections, femininity, and race and the systems surrounding these themes.
+Kellie Romany is an abstract artist interested in bodies and systems.
+Using a color palette of skin tones, Romany creates objects that act as a catalyst for discussion about human connections, race, and the systems surrounding these themes.
 She received a Masters of Fine Arts in Painting from the School of the Art Institute of Chicago in 2011 and a Bachelors of Fine Arts from the Maryland Institute College of Art in 2008.
 Romany has exhibited both nationally and internationally, including museum shows at the High Museum of Art, Crystal Bridges Museum of American Art, and DePaul Art Museum.

 SELECTED speaking engagements & performances

 Hirshorn Museum of Art, Washington DC

 Gay, Roxane, “Roxane Gay: Black to Black.”
 Gagosian Quarterly Winter 2022, November 3, 2022.

 LaHaye Fontenot, Jordan, “State of the Art: Record.”
 Country Roads Magazine, March 21, 2022.

 Heyn Richardson, Maggie, “HIGH-PROFILE CONTEMPORARY EXHIBIT OPENS” 225 magazine, March 4, 2022.

 Lukes, Kat, “A Beautiful Mess: Abstraction as Strategy// Out of Easy Reach.”
 The Seen Journal, August 16, 2018.